go-interledger/cryptoconditions/README.md

  => not possible because some fulfillments have specific interfaces

- - Consider letting `Fulfillment.Validate(message)` return a boolean (and an error) instead of just an error.
+ - Let `Fulfillment.Validate(message)` return a boolean (and an error) instead of just an error.

+ - Let `Fulfillment.Validate` also take a `Condition` as argument to verify if the fulfillment and the message fulfill the given condition.
+(Could be omitted when `nil` is passed.)

+ - Divide different conditions and fulfillments into subpackages.

+ - Allow for signing of RSA-SHA-256 conditions.

+ - Add serialization and URI round-trip tests to (fulfillment) standard tests.
+Could do for conditions too.

- - Some smaller considerations in TODO's in the code.
+ - Perhaps some smaller considerations in TODO's in the code.

 ## Differences with InterledgerJs

- - Fulfillment objects are immutable, except for the `ParsePayload` method.
+ - Fulfillment objects are immutable, except for the `ParsePayload` method, used for deserialization.

- - No validation of conditions against local rules (js's `condition.validate`).
+ - No validation of conditions against local rules (JS's `condition.validate`).
->>>>>>> Initial implementation
+ We could make a `LocalConstraints` struct with two validate methods in a separate file..